$F$-purity and the $F$-pure threshold as invariants of linkage: Generic residual intersections of a complete intersection inherit

 \begin{defn} Let $R$ be a polynomial ring and $I$ be an ideal of height $g>0$ satisfying $G_{s+1}$, where $s\geq g$.
 Choose any generating set $\underline{f}\colonequals f_1, \ldots, f_n$ of $I$ and let $Y$ be an $s \times n$ matrix of indeterminates.
 Let $\mathfrak{a}$ be the ideal generated by the entries of the matrix $Y[f_1\dots f_n]^T$.
 Then we set and call this ideal a \emph{generic $s$-residual intersection} of $I$. \end{defn}

-Generic residual intersections are in fact geometric residual intersections \cite[Theorem 3.3]{Huneke-Ulrich88}.
-As is the case with generic linkage, the generic residual intersections are essentially independent of the generating set for the ideal \cite[Lemma 2.2]{HunekeUlrichGenericRI}.
-The generic $s$-residual intersection specializes to any $s$-residual intersection of the given ideal and tracks the homological properties of the ideal via deformation.
+Generic residual intersections are geometric residual intersections \cite[Theorem 3.3]{Huneke-Ulrich88}.
+As is the case with generic linkage, the generic residual intersections are essentially independent of the generating set for the ideal \cite[Lemma 2.2]{HunekeUlrichGenericRI} and specialize to any particuar $s$-residual intersection of the given ideal.